How Is Ecstasy Made?

 Step 3: Use the Wacker Process to create MDP2P.

-MDP2P is a chemical compound that is formed during the Wacker process, which consists of the oxidation of ethylene to acetaldehyde.
+MDP2P is a ketone produced during the Wacker process.
 Because it is a precursor to ecstasy, MDP2P is considered a controlled substance.

 Step 4: Distill the MDP2P.